Friendly Fox Designs

 Interactive Trails for Entertainment, Community and Conservation

-Welcome to Friendly Fox Design, where we blend education and play to create interactive trails that captivate people and enrich spaces.
+Welcome to Friendly Fox Design, where we create interactive trails and exhibits that captivate people and enrich spaces.
 Specialising in Augmented Reality (AR) experiences, our trails and interactive signage can foster a lifelong love for nature or learning, but also attract new faces to your land.
 Designed to promote understanding and drive meaningful engagement with wild spaces, our trails offer a rewarding experience for everyone involved.
 Our adventures take screens outdoors, promoting exercise and care for the environment.

 Who we work with: